alpha-carinae29/docs/docs/source/adaptive_learning.rst

 Download the trained model whenever the job has been finished. ::

     python3 client.py download_file --job_id JOBID

+**What is inside :code:`output.zip` file?**

+:code:`train_outputs` : Contains all of the Adaptive Learning files.

+:code:`train_outputs/frozen_graph` : Contains all of required files for inference and exporting to the edge devices.
+Pass this directory to :code:`inference.py` in :code:`x86` devices for running inference on trained model.

+:code:`train_outputs/frozen_graph/frozen_inference_graph.pb` : When :code:`QuantizedModel` is :code:`false` in config file this file is inside frozen_graph directory.
+You can pass this file to the Jetson Exporter to create TensorRT engine.

+:code:`train_outputs/frozen_graph/detect.tflite` : When :code:`QuantizedModel` is :code:`true` in config file this file is inside frozen_graph directory.
+This is the qunatized :code:`tflite` file.
+You can pass it to EdgeTPU exporter to create an edgetpu compiled tflite file.

+:code:`event.out.tfevents` : This is the training log file of Adaptive Learning.
+You can open this file with :code:`tensorboard` and monitor training progress.

 Adaptive Learning Config File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^